-GLSS 222 - Alternative Processes 3 Credits
+GLSS 222 - Alternative Processes

-Prerequisite: Completion of 24 credits from First Year Studies or equivalents, or consent of the Chair in consultation with the instructor.
+Prerequisite: Completion of 24 credits from First Year Studies or equivalents.

 This course is designed to be a responsive workshop where ideas, topics and interests of students in the class can be approached utilizing glass in experimental and non-traditional ways.
 Collaborative problem solving is encouraged, and mixed media and conceptual approaches are supported.
 This course is based in the hot glass studio and during the course day, all glass working studios are available to students.